 Now, you could go the added pectin route, which will give you a pretty jelly, if looks are all that’s important to you.
 But isn’t it what’s on the inside that counts?
 So how about going the flavor packed route instead, and use those saved up apple cores and peels you’ve been stockpiling in the freezer.
 You’ll get looks AND flavor.
 Sounds like a win to me.

 What?!
 You haven’t been saving apple cores and peels and you have a bunch of pomegranate that you want to use before it goes bad and OH MY GOD THE SKY IS FALLING!!!
 Calm, be calm, it’s okay.
 You can start the process of getting the juice from your pomegranate and then store it in the freezer until you have those apple parts ready to go.
 See?
 All is right in the universe.
-(Try this jelly smeared on my Whole-Wheat Sourdough Bread with a slathering of my Homemade Peanut Butter!)
+(If you make my Milopita–Greek for Apple Cake, you’ll get a head start on saving up apple parts!
+Try this jelly smeared on my Whole-Wheat Sourdough Bread with a slathering of my Homemade Peanut Butter!)

 Pomegranate Jelly Recipe

-To make the juice*: For every cup of pomegranate seeds add
+To make the juice*: For every cup of pomegranate arils add

 - 1/4 cup of water